MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 ---
 title: Run Linux GUI apps with WSL
-description: Learn how WSL support running Linux GUI apps.
+description: Learn how WSL support running Linux GUI apps. ms.date: 05/19/2022 ms.topic: article
-keywords: wsl, windows, windows subsystem for linux, gui apps ms.date: 09/27/2021 ms.topic: article
 ---

-# Run Linux GUI apps on the Windows Subsystem for Linux (preview)
+# Run Linux GUI apps on the Windows Subsystem for Linux

 You can now preview Windows Subsystem for Linux (WSL) support for running Linux GUI applications (X11 and Wayland) on Windows in a fully integrated desktop experience.